+Staff:

-- Staff: - There is documented decision-making process at a range of levels with the school - A key consultative decision-making body in the school is the School Improvement team (SIT) which meets fortnightly for 30 minutes and a half day meeting each term consisting of: - Principal, Deputy Principal and the 2 Assistant Principals - A sub school representative from the: - Reception and year 1 (professional learning teams) PLTs - Year 2 and year 3 PLTs - Year 4 and year 5 PLTs - Year 6 and year 7 PLTs - The specialist team PLT - The support staff team - SIT is heavily involved is school process, policy and procedure and plays a key role in steps 4 and 5 of the school improvement cycle - SIT reps report back to their sub school after each meeting, consult and return with feedback for the next meeting - There is a documented process of when SIT decides, discusses or consults
+There is documented decision-making process at a range of levels with the school.

+A key consultative decision-making body in the school is the School Improvement team (SIT) which meets every three weeks for 30 minutes consisting of:

+- Principal, Deputy Principal - A sub school representative from the: - Reception and year 1 (professional learning teams) PLTs - Year 2 PLT - Year 3 and 4 PLTs - Year 5 and 6 PLTs - The specialist team PLT - The support staff team - SIT reps report back to their sub school after each meeting, consult and return with feedback for the next meeting. - PAC is actively involved in all Human Resource decisions. - Decision making is shared between the staff, Governing Council and Student Executive/SRC. - Staff and Governing Council have documented decision making processes with the emphasis on consensus. - A SIP focus group for each priority area (Numeracy, Thinking, Writing,) provides leadership and guidance for our Site improvement plan.
+These group meet twice a term to review and plan initiatives. - All staff are aligned to a Site Priority Action team that meets twice a term.